The Library is open by advance appointment

 We are always delighted to welcome new researchers to the Library & Museum to consult materials that are not available elsewhere, and to help them navigate our archives and collections.

 Please tell us about your research, what you wish to see and when you would like to visit.
 You can search the majority of our collections online, using our catalogues.

-For further information, please see our Guidelines for researchers [PDF].
+For further information, please see our Conditions for Research Access [PDF].